The signal to be analyzed.

 the frequency output estimation.
 With the default value

-the filter is defeated.
+of 1 the filter is defeated.
 Median filtering can help

 eliminating single spikes and jitter.
 This will however